college-254/kenyans_applying_to_us_universities/content/college-guide/02-what-will-you-gain-from-us-universities.md

 demands sacrifice and commitment.
 Here’s why you should consider studying in the US:

-## Variety, the spice of life

-US universities exemplify this in an array of ways.
-Studying in the US accords you the opportunity to meet and interact with people from different countries and cultures.
-Through such interactions, you are made to realize that not everyone shares similar beliefs as you do or sees things from the same perspective as you do.
-With time, you acquire a global mindset which allows you to be less biased towards other cultures and to appreciate your own culture more.
-Besides this, you learn to approach everything from a more objective perspective; which is a key life skill to have.

 ## Great opportunities

 Studying in the US comes with a plethora of opportunities.
 Most campuses